Anthony Kennedy: Tenure and analysis

 On the Roberts Court, Kennedy often decided the outcome of cases.
 In the 2008–2009 term, he was in the majority 92 percent of the time.
 In the 23 decisions in which the justices split 5–4, Kennedy was in the majority in all but five.
 Of those 23 decisions, 16 were strictly along ideological lines, and Kennedy joined the conservative wing of the court 11 times; the liberals, five.
 In the 2010–2011 term, 16 cases were decided by a 5–4 vote; Kennedy joined the majority in 14 of the decisions.

 Following the death of Antonin Scalia in February 2016, Kennedy became the Senior Associate Justice of the court and the last appointed by President Reagan.
 During his last few terms on the court, the justice became critical of administrative law.

 Kennedy retired from the Supreme Court and made the transition to senior status effective July 31, 2018.

 He has the distinction of being the only Supreme Court Justice to have two former clerks of his be appointed to the Supreme Court, Neil Gorsuch and Brett Kavanaugh.
+He also has the distinction of being the only justice to serve alongside a former clerk, that being Gorsuch.